liftoffcli/liftoff/README.md

     brew tap thoughtbot/formulae
     brew install liftoff

-Note that Liftoff was previously distributed via RubyGems.
+Liftoff was previously distributed via RubyGems.
 This method of installation has been deprecated, and all new releases will be done through Homebrew.
 If you are migrating from RubyGems, you should uninstall the gem version to avoid confusion in the future.